Schoolyard Ventures provides innovative entrepreneurship education for ambitious teens.

 The program includes the following components:

-Live video group sessions with 2 advisors and no more than 8 students
+Live, online group sessions with 2 advisors and no more than 8 students per cohort

 New concepts introduced and explained, group discussions, project feedback and reflection